The campaign builder is the most popular part of Keap – and decision diamonds are a critical piece of what makes it so powerful.

 They allow us to treat different people differently, based on what we know about them.

-This type of robust segmentation is really what helps Infusionsoft (and Keap) users create automation that doesn’t feel quite so….automated.
+This type of robust segmentation is really what helps Keap (formerly Infusionsoft) users create automation that doesn’t feel quite so….automated.

 As you might know, the campaign builder works off of goals and sequences – which basically work out to “if this, then that” style logic.

 If this goal is achieved, then add the contact to this sequence.